Paradigm4/array_hash/README.md

 # array_hash

 This operator computes a distribution-independent parallelized hash signature of a SciDB array.
 The input can be any stored array name or afl expression returning an array.
-The output is a 12-byte hash signature and a count in a dataframe-like format.
+The output is a 12-byte hash signature and a cell count in dataframe form.

 array_hash has an avalanche property such that small changes to the input cause a large change in the result.
 For example:
 ```